 A cheaper flight also needs to be the right flight

 1. What is the best day of the week to find cheaper flights?
-Be flexible..

 Instead, your chances of finding a cheaper flight will increase substantially if you can be flexible with dates and times of travel.

 Flight prices follow the number of available seats on any given flight at any given time.
-If you are flexible with your travel date, you will stand a better chance of finding a flight with more available seats and consequently a lower price.
+If you are flexible with your travel date, you will stand a better chance of finding a flight with more available seats and a lower price.

 - Fixed – there are only a given number of seats available

-2. Consider booking a longer trip with connection(s)
+2. Consider booking a flight with connections

 - not spend tons of money in restaurants during transit times

-- not go crazy tax free shopping out of pure boredom
+- not go crazy tax-free shopping out of pure boredom

 - still have enough time at my destination